Monazite: Types

+Monazite-(Ce) is by far the most common of the group.
+It occurs usually in small isolated crystals.
+It has a hardness of 5.0 to 5.5 on the Mohs scale of mineral hardness and its specific gravity (aka relative density) is also 5 to 5.5.

 The elements in parentheses are listed in the order of their relative proportion within the mineral: lanthanum is the most common rare-earth element in monazite-(La), and so forth.
 Silica (SiO2) is present in trace amounts, as well as small amounts of uranium and thorium.
 Due to the alpha decay of thorium and uranium, monazite contains a significant amount of helium, which can be extracted by heating.

 The following analyses are of monazite from: (I.) Burke County, North Carolina, US; (II.)
 Arendal, Norway; (III.)
 Emmaville, New South Wales, Australia.